 How do I enroll in the internship course?

 - Search for, apply to, and interview for internships.

 - Utilize University Career Services for help preparing your resume and cover letter and HireMason to search for internships.

 - Review the list below for a snapshot of organizations with volunteer and internship opportunities.

 - Talk with the ANTH academic advisor and Undergraduate Director about possible areas of interest and opportunities.

-- Consult with the ANTH academic advisor about whether the internship will qualify for course credit.
-The advisor will need to know the organization, job description, and your statement of how the internship applies to the major.
+- Consult with the Undergraduate Director about whether the internship will qualify for course credit.
+The director will need to know the organization, job description, and your statement of how the internship applies to the major.

 - Also note that ANTH 495 is a course and tuition will be charged accordingly.

 Potential Internship Sites